MicrosoftDocs/windows-itpro-docs/education/trial-in-a-box/itadmin-tib-get-started.md

     > Sync happens automatically, but it may take up to 36 hours for your organization's private store and 12 hours for Intune for Education to sync all your purchased apps.

 ### Add new settings
-Update settings for all devices in your tenant by setting a custom lock screen image and a custom desktop image.
+Update settings for all devices in your tenant by adding a **Documents** and **Downloads** folder to all devices managed in Intune for Education.

 1. Go or log in to the <a href="https://intuneeducation.portal.azure.com/" target="_blank">Intune for Education console</a>.
 2. Select **Group > All Devices > Settings** and expand **Windows interface customizations**.